 An understanding of the largest talent bottlenecks in the effective animal advocacy community is also useful for individuals thinking about how to plan their careers so that they can help animals as much as possible.
 All else equal, individuals can have more impact by working in role types that tend to be difficult to hire high-quality candidates for.

 Our previous research has led AAC to tentatively conclude that the main talent bottlenecks for effective animal advocacy nonprofits were in leadership and senior management, fundraising, and lobbying roles.
 To improve and update our understanding of the community’s talent bottlenecks, AAC analysed data from our job board (set up in October 2020), which is populated primarily through systematic searches of the websites of a select group of effective animal advocacy nonprofits.
 Analysis of the roles listed on the job board presents an opportunity for collecting objective data about which roles organisations most struggle to hire and retain high-quality candidates for.

 Every two weeks, we search for advertised roles at 38 animal advocacy organisations, looking at the relevant section of their website.
 All paid roles identified through this method are added to the job board, as are unpaid roles that seem like fairly substantial and formal opportunities.
 The analysis below is of all the roles included on the job board between 9th October 2020 and 1st November 2021; of the 500 included roles, 478 were identified via this systematic methodology.
 An additional 22 roles were included for less systematic reasons, such as being submitted to us for consideration, or seen by AAC elsewhere and included because they seemed to have unusually high impact potential for animals.

-We collected information for a number of variables, all of which are described and detailed in the “Full results” spreadsheet.
+We collected information for a number of variables.
 The following table describes those that we report on in the “Results and discussion” section below.